Arnie James loves to run – That’s an understatement. He is chasing 200 marathons.

 The t-shirt has “MARATHON” printed in bold red paint vertically on the front right side, with the names of cities including London, Boston, New York printed all over the chest and sleeves horizontally in blue.
 Below the city names, are dates in yellow, organized chronologically and horizontally.
 The shirt is a record of his incredible 198 run journey, and he is looking forward to adding this year’s date below Boston (important, since his name doesn’t show up on the official marathon list the Boston Athletics Association published online).
 “I make all my own t-shirts.
 They’re all unique, and most have a naughty message.
 None of that ‘I love ra-ra-running’ crap,” he says.

-He shows me a black t-shirt with the words “Boston Marathon 2011” printed in white on the front.
+He illustrates his point using a black t-shirt with the words “Boston Marathon 2011” printed in white on the front.
 He smiles cheekily and flips it over.
 “Not everybody gets the joke,” he says.
 It reads “Heartbreak Hill my…” with an arrow pointed downward.

 He also has a ledger, where he draws hearts around the number of marathons he’s completed, and doodles things like the Statue of Liberty, or the thespian symbol around the hours he took to complete them.
 He estimates that he will finish the Boston Marathon in roughly 5 hours and 45 minutes.
 It will be the 27th time he will be running the route.
 It was the first marathon he ever ran.
 During the 2013 Boston Marathon bombings, James was on the course.

 He saw the route populated by policemen and laypersons.
 It confused him.

 “Someone’s got to tell these cops how to do their jobs” he recalls thinking, “they’re blocking the whole route!”